LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/given-interfaces.rst

          // do something with each item
       }

-List<T>
+List<E>
 -------

-**Purpose**: Enable access to objects in a collection by index.
-In other words, enable ordered collections.
+**Purpose**: Enables access to objects in a collection by index.
+In other words, it enables ordered collections.

 **Important Methods**: ``add(int, T)``, ``get(int)``, ``indexOf(T)``